Infield

 Published: Reading time: ~ 7 min.
 Comments: 0

-Field restrictions can vary significantly depending on the format of the game, as well as on the gender of the cricketers (for example, in women’s cricket, the Infield radius is smaller).
-For example, in Powerplay competitions, only two fielders can be located in the Outfield during the first ten overs (if we are talking about an inning of 50 overs).
-If the inning is limited to 24 overs, then at least three fielders must remain on the Off or Leg Side.
+In women’s cricket, for instance, the infield radius is less than in men’s cricket.
+Field limitations may vary greatly depending on the format of the game as well as the gender of the players.
+When it comes to Powerplay tournaments, for instance, there are only two fielders that are permitted to be positioned in the Outfield during the first ten overs (assuming that we are talking about an inning composed of fifty overs).
+There must be at least three fielders remaining on the Off or Leg Side if the inning is restricted to a maximum of 24 overs.

 1. The wicket.
-The wicket-keeper’s position in the Infield zone is behind the batsman, but the distance may vary depending on which category the opponent’s bowler belongs to.
-So, if we are talking about a fast bowler, then the wicket-keeper can move away to a distance of up to 20 meters, if there is a spinner in the opposite position – on the contrary, move close to the wicket.
+The position of the wicket-keeper in the infield zone is behind the batsman.
+However, the distance between them may change depending on the category that the person who is bowling for the opposing team belongs to.
+As a result, if we are discussing a fast bowler, the wicket-keeper has the ability to move away from the wicket to a distance of up to twenty meters.
+On the other hand, if there is a spinner in the opposite position, the wicket-keeper should go closer to the wicket.

 3. A mini-zone that is a continuation of Slips and is located in the front diagonal part closer to the wicket-keeper.
 The player assigned to it performs virtually the same functions but can bring more benefit if the match is held on a slow pitch.